Financial Technology

 Flat Fees

 Flat Fees are typically a single, all-inclusive charge for a designated and limited amount of work.
-Often associated with large, “storefront” accounting firms, flat fees are primarily utilized by consumers with smaller incomes and limited assets.
+Often associated with large “storefront” accounting firms, flat fees are primarily utilized by consumers with smaller incomes and limited assets.
 Flat fees usually do not include extensive consultation services, and the amount of “face time” between client and accountant is limited, usually to a single meeting.
-While flat fees are only viable for a small and very specific group of consumers, they can also serve as a valuable “entry point” for clients who’s accounting needs–and accompanying services and fees–will continue to grow over the years.
+While flat fees are only viable for a small and very specific group of consumers, they can also serve as a valuable “entry point” for clients whose accounting needs–and accompanying services and accounting fees–will continue to grow over the years.

 Hourly Fees